 A single judge has jurisdiction to make any order under the Criminal Appeals Act 2004 section 40 or 43(3) or (4).

+54. Orders made under Criminal Appeals Act 2004

+(1) In an appeal under the Criminal Appeals Act 2004 Part 3A the Court of Appeal may refuse to make an order under section 40(1) of that Act that may result in the production of evidence if the Court of Appeal is not satisfied that making the order will result in the production of evidence that —

+(a) is likely to be relevant and probative; and

-54. Witnesses required by the Court of Appeal
+(b) may assist the Court of Appeal to determine the issue of whether to give leave to appeal.

-(1) The Criminal Procedure Act 2004 Part 5 Division 7 and Schedule 4, and the Criminal Procedure Rules 2005, apply for the purpose of compelling a witness to attend the Court of Appeal, or an examiner appointed by an appeal court under the Criminal Appeals Act 2004 section 40.
+(2) The Criminal Procedure Act 2004 Part 5 Division 7 and Schedule 4, and the Criminal Procedure Rules 2005, apply for the purposes of an order made by the Court of Appeal under the Criminal Appeals Act 2004 section 40(1) requiring —

+(a) a person to produce to the Court of Appeal any record or thing; or

-(2) If under the Criminal Appeals Act 2004 section 40(1) the Court of Appeal orders a witness to attend the court or an examiner appointed by the court, then unless the court orders otherwise —
+(b) a witness to attend before the Court of Appeal or before an examiner appointed by the Court of Appeal.

+(3) Unless the Court of Appeal orders otherwise, a witness summons issued for the purposes of the Criminal Appeals Act 2004 section 40(1) must be served —

-(a) the party that applied for the order under section 40(1) must serve the witness summons; and
+(a) by the party that applied for the order under section 40(1) of that Act; and

-(b) the witness summons must be served under the Criminal Procedure Act 2004 section 162.
+(b) in accordance with the Criminal Procedure Act 2004 section 162.

+[Rule 54 inserted: SL 2022/209 r.
+22.]

 55. Proceedings before an examiner

 (1) If under the Criminal Appeals Act 2004 section 40(1)(c) the Court of Appeal orders that a witness is to be examined before a person other than the court (the examiner), a registrar must —